 This indicates a great danger to those who want to enjoy an unfiltered internet.
 Everything will be “micromanaged” and this gives giants like Verizon, T-Mobile and AT&T great power in dominating the market by controlling information and entertainment.

 Though internet giants like Amazon and Google have raised fingers against these influential telecom providers and those supporting the repealing of Net Neutrality, FFC still passed the law shunning all those who were against it.

 Therefore, things will keep getting more complicated, as telecom providers will gain the ability to impose higher prices for normal internet services.
 Some may even carve the internet into slow and fast laws, charging users for fast lane content.

 How to Bypass ISP Throttling on Windows?

-Thanks to its user-friendly design, intuitive interface, and straightforward configurations, Microsoft Windows has established a huge reputation worldwide.
-It is the preferred OS choice for almost all computer/desktop users, hence it is only wise to figure out how to bypass ISP throttling on the system.
-If you want the same, then follow the steps below for manually performing a settings change to reduce the effects of ISP throttling by lowering data consumption and enabling data compression or try Best VPN for Windows.
+Follow the steps below for manually performing a settings change to reduce the effects of ISP throttling by lowering data consumption and enabling data compression or simply try these best VPN for Windows.